-The Good Life - Off Grid Water Solutions
+The Good Life - Off Grid Water Solutions and Water Neutrality

-Rainwater as a water supply
+Rainwater as a Water Supply

 Capturing Rainwater is something that any household or business can do but if you are thinking of living off grid this becomes particularly important.
 Any roof space can become source of water supply.
 By simply installing a water storage tank, whether that be above or below ground, a large amount of water that would otherwise go to waste can quickly be collected and stored until necessary and delivered on demand to where it is required using a rainwater harvesting system.
+Considering a gravity rainwater harvesting system reduces the power demand on the site and makes off grid living that much more achievable.

 Water Treatment for Drinking